 The PASEO Partners

 The PASEO accomplishes its goals through collaboration with other organizations and individuals.
-Here’s a thank you to these visionaries, presented below in random order.
+Here’s a thank you to all our past partners, visionaries, presented below in random order.
 Please support them.
 And thank our sponsors.

 Taos Fall Arts Festival

-This 42-year-old festival is The PASEO’s parent!
+This 44-year-old festival is The PASEO’s parent!
 It was through a $5000 seed grant that The PASEO began in 2014.

 Taos Center for the Arts